Skip to content

 julia

-Compute bulk aerosol optical properties with the Siewert NAI-2 formulation.
+Compute bulk aerosol optical properties with the Siewert NAI-2 formulation on the CPU.

 Reference: